 Email messages work like SMS messages – you can create multi-channel broadcasts and workflows.
 You can create your emails using a drag-and-drop template builder.

-The best part about ManyChat is that it offers a free account option!
+The best part about ManyChat is that it offers a free account option.
+Not many alternatives of ManyChat have this option.
 For $0/month, you can get unlimited Facebook messenger subscribers and send unlimited broadcasts.

 For access to advanced features and tools, such as SMS and email messaging, Quick Start templates, unlimited drip sequences, unlimited audience segments, A/B testing, and more, the Pro plan starts at only $10/month.